pi-star-2025/pi_star/Misc/Real_VR/equation_of_joy.md

 This maximizes freewill/consciousness, while minimizing the perceived speed of time.

-The more of π you utilize, the less red you use, the more value to the universe (joy).
+The more of π you utilize and the less red you use, the more value to the universe (joy).